 And here’s the thing about technology.
 It is continually evolving and allowing organizations to improve their business processes, especially their sales functions.
-From data access to AI, to mobile, to social, and more, sales processes from beginning to end have been transformed.
+From data access to AI, to mobile, to social, e-signature and more, sales processes from beginning to end have been transformed.
 Companies that choose to embrace these new technologies will maintain a competitive edge.

 Here are some of the most important technological advances, and their uses, that are transforming the sales process.

 Oceans of data are out there for the gathering, but until recently there has been no way to gather unstructured data and then structure it in ways that make sense and allow businesses to make smarter decisions.
 Relative to sales, companies can have customer histories and purchasing behaviors charted and reported; they can gather information on those demographics that will make the best sales leads; they can even target individual customers based upon all of this information.
 What was once a human labor-intensive process is now streamlined and “served up on a platter” for the taking.
 Here are a couple of examples:

 - As soon as a customer enters the Amazon website, AI tools begin working.
 As a customer browses products, all is recorded.
 When a purchase is made, immediately that customer is introduced to products that others like him have also bought.
 He has become one of a pool of customers based upon current and even past buying behaviors.

 - Banks use AI to categorize their customer bases and to analyze the loan products that have been most popular with those segments.
 They look at past behaviors and use AI to predict the types of loan products that will be most popular in the future, even down to what seasons of the year such products may be most in demand.